jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/scanner/plans/introduction.md

 The scanner can be used by users in two modes:

-- As a paid software as a service, included in `Fluid Attack's` Machine plan or superior
+- As a paid software as a service, included in `Fluid Attacks'` Machine plan or superior
 - As a Free and Open Source CLI tool